Equal Pay Action Day September 16

-We are the Michigan Equal Pay Day Coalition working to end the gender wage gap for women.
+The Michigan Equal Pay Day Coalition works to end the gender wage gap for women.
 Equal Pay Day was originated in Michigan by the Michigan Pay Equity Network and adopted by the National Committee on Pay Equity (NCPE) in 1996 as a public awareness event to illustrate the gap between men’s and women’s wages.
-Equal Pay Day is held on a Tuesday in April to symbolize how far into the year women must work to earn what white men earned the previous year.
-Wearing red symbolizes that women are “in the red” with regard to their pay.
+Equal Pay Day is normally held on a Tuesday in April to symbolize how far on average into the year all women must work to earn what white men earned the previous year.

 What We Do